OCDCpro/LAYR/challenge/README.md

 ### 2.5.
 Battle of the teams

 * All teams come together and battle each other.
-* The built microchips will be integrated into the doorlock hardware kit.
+* Each team has the chance to present and demonstrate their works.
 * The judges will determine the winning team(s).

 ## 3. Timeline and Milestones